Anujkumar23/javascriptDailyPractise/logicalOperators/notes.md

 ### !NOT OPERATOR ####
 The NOT operator is represented by exclamation sign.
-It convert the  operands to boolean value true or fasle.
+It convert the  operands to boolean value true or false.

 it return the inverse value.